Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ## Decimal properties

-All decimal properties in Xomega Framework store their value as a `decimal?`, but may provide some restrictions on the minimum and maximum values, or format the value in a certain way, as described below.
+All decimal properties in Xomega Framework store their value as a `decimal?` but may provide some restrictions on the minimum and maximum values, or format the value in a certain way, as described below.

 ### DecimalProperty